KasperG21/KasperG21/README.md

 # Hey, I'm @KasperG21 👋
-I talk to computers, so that would make me a programmer I think?
+I talk to computers, so that would make me a programmer, right?
-Anyway, for the moment I speak javascript, rust, C#, python, and some limited knowledge of random other languages.
+Anyway, for the moment I speak javascript, rust, C# and python, but I know how to say hello in some other languages too.

-If someone is interested in anything I do, then you can always contact me on discord: @toxicwolf_393
+If you are interested in anything I do or have done, you can always contact me on discord: @toxicwolf_393